razorpay/shubhcron/README.md

 # shubhcron

-Shubhcron is a auspicious cron runner.
+Shubhcron is an auspicious cron runner.
 It is a drop-in replacement for your existing cron runners (cronie/anacron etc) and allows you to make sure that your jobs only run on auspicious timings.

 The package comes with a `shubh` binary that you can use to wrap other programs and run them only if the current time is shubh.